pwyq/netron/DEVELOPMENT.md

 3. The configuration file naming must be `{your_preferred_filename}_config.json`; inside the `{}_config.json`, the first key name must also be the same as `{your_preferred_filename}`.

 # TODO
-- add NXP copyright
+- Add NXP copyright
+- Test on Linux, macOS
-- only add stuff to local client, haven't changed `view-browser.js` (webpage client)
+- Modify `view-browser.js` (webpage client)
-- test white-space path
+- Test white-space path on export txt/json function
-- change a group's attributes
+- Modify all attributes within the same group at the same time